 Go-Go Music from Washington, D.C.

-Go-go--the only musical form indigenous to Washington, D. C.--features a highly syncopated, nonstop beat and vocals that are spoken as well as sung.
+Go-go—the only musical form indigenous to Washington, DC—features a highly syncopated, nonstop beat and vocals that are spoken as well as sung.
 The book chronicles its development and ongoing popularity, focusing on many of its key figures and institutions, including established acts such as Chuck Brown (the Godfather of Go-Go), Experience Unlimited, Rare Essence, and Trouble Funk; well-known DJs, managers, and promoters; and filmmakers who have incorporated it into their work.
-Now updated and back in print, The Beat! provides longtime fans and those who study American musical forms a definitive look at the music and its makers.
+The Beat! provides longtime fans and those who study American musical forms a definitive look at the music and its makers.